 The Enterprise is the SNHU yearbook, which is published annually through the efforts of the student body.
 It serves to chronicle the university years as a remembrance for all undergraduate students.

-RadioSNHU.com (http://radio.snhu.edu) is a student-run, Internet-based AM radio station.
+RadioSNHU.com is a student-run, Internet-based AM radio station.
 The radio station provides opportunities for students to be a part of promoting SNHU worldwide via cutting-edge technology.